Galerkin reduced order model for two-dimensional Rayleigh-B\'enard convection: Theoretical background

 A two-dimensional flow between two parallel walls is considered.
 Distances are normalized with the channel height, $h$, so that the wall-normal direction spans from $y=0$ to $y=1$ in dimensionless variables.
 The fluid domain is periodic in the $x$ direction and extends from $x=0$ to $x=L_x$.
 In nondimensional form, the mass, momentum and energy conservation equations for a Boussinesq fluid read,

-In eqs.~\eqref{eq:cont}--\eqref{eq:ener}, $\boldsymbol{u}$, $\theta$ and $p$ denote the dimensionless velocity, temperature and pressure, respectively.
-The terms $\boldsymbol{d}$ and $q$ in eq.~\eqref{eq:mom} and~\eqref{eq:ener}, represent a spatially-distributed time-evolving body force applied on the fluid and a dimensionless heat release rate per unit volume, respectively.
-The velocity is normalized by $\kappa/h$, where $\kappa$ is the thermal diffusivity of the fluid.
-The temperature is non-dimensionalized as $\theta=(T-T_0)/\Delta T$, where $\Delta T= T_1 - T_0$.
+In eqs.~\eqref{eq:cont}--\eqref{eq:ener}, $\boldsymbol{u}$, $\theta$ and $p$ denote the dimensionless velocity, temperature and {driven} pressure, respectively.
+The terms $\boldsymbol{d}$ and $q$ in eq.~\eqref{eq:mom} and~\eqref{eq:ener}, represent a spatially-distributed time-evolving body force applied on the fluid and a dimensionless heat release rate per unit volume, respectively. {The temperature is non-dimensionalized as $\theta=(T-T_0)/\Delta T$, where $\Delta T= T_1 - T_0$.
 Here, $T_1$ and $T_0$ denote the imposed dimensional temperatures on the bottom and top wall, respectively.
-No-slip boundary conditions are applied at $y=0$ and $y=1$ and periodic boundary conditions are considered at $x=0$ and $x=L_x$.
-The term $\Ray\theta\boldsymbol{e}_y$ represents the upward-pointing buoyancy force responsible for the two-way coupling between the momentum and the energy equation.
-The Rayleigh number is defined as,
+The velocity is normalized by $\kappa\sqrt{Ra}/h$, where $\kappa$ is the thermal diffusivity of the fluid and $Ra$ is the Rayleigh number,

-where $g$ is the gravitational acceleration, $\nu$ is the kinematic viscosity and $\sigma$ is the thermal expansion coefficient.
-In eq.~\eqref{eq:mom}, $\Pran=\nu/\kappa$ denotes the Prandtl number.
+In eq.~\eqref{eq:Ray}, $g$ is the gravitational acceleration, $\nu$ is the kinematic viscosity and $\sigma$ is the thermal expansion coefficient.
+The term {$Pr\theta\boldsymbol{e}_y$} represents the upward-pointing buoyancy force responsible for the two-way coupling between the momentum and the energy equation.
+Here, $Pr=\nu/\kappa$ denotes the Prandtl number.
+No-slip boundary conditions are applied at $y=0$ and $y=1$ and periodic boundary conditions are considered at $x=0$ and $x=L_x$.}

-Equations~\eqref{eq:cont}--\eqref{eq:ener} can be projected onto a set of spatial modes to transform this system of {partial differential equations} (PDFs) into a system of {ordinary differential equations} (ODEs) that describe the time-evolution of the amplitude coefficients of the modes.
+Equations~\eqref{eq:cont}--\eqref{eq:ener} can be projected onto a set of spatial modes to transform this system of {PDEs} into a system of ODEs that describe the time-evolution of the amplitude coefficients of the modes.
 In this respect, two approaches can be adopted.
 On the one hand, it is possible to use two independent modal bases for the velocity and the temperature field.
 Each of these bases has its own time-dependent scaling coefficients.
-On the other hand, we can build a basis of modes that have a velocity and a temperature component scaled by the same amplitude coefficient.
+On the other hand, we can build a {coupled basis of modes where the} velocity and temperature components are scaled by the same amplitude coefficient.